 Research Grants and Fundraising

-- Non-Profit Fundraising: TechAcademy e.V., since 2019, we have raised more than 130,000 € through corporate sponsorship and prize money to provide free coding education and finance the annual TechConference.
-Sponsors include Meta, Salesforce, ING, Bearing Point, Huawei, zeb, Lidl.
+• Non-Profit Fundraising: TechAcademy e.V., during my tenure we raised more than 130,000 € through corporate sponsorship and prize money to provide free coding education and finance the annual TechConference.
+Sponsors include Meta, Salesforce, ING, Bearing Point, Huawei, zeb, and Lidl.

 Honors & Awards